akeneo/pim-community-dev/TESTING.md

 Characteristics:

-- several classes are tested at the same time
+- it tests several classes at the same time
-- business language is used, which means we must use _Gherkin_
+- it uses the business language, which means _Gherkin_ must be used
-- describes a business use case or ensure a business rule (it's not about UI, CLI or UX, neither about a text we should see)
+- it describes a business use case or it ensures a business rule (it's not about UI, CLI or UX, neither about a text we should see)
-- mock only what you own
+- it mocks only what we own
-- services which perform I/O calls are mocked (like Doctrine repositories for instance)
+- it mocks services performing I/O calls (like Doctrine repositories for instance)
-- "lives" in memory only
+- it "lives" in memory only

 Tools:

-- backend: Behat (no Mink, no Selenium)
+- backend: Gherkin through Behat (no Mink, no Selenium)
-- frontend: TODO
+- frontend: Gherkin through TODO

 Examples: